Brown's Stages of Syntactic and Morphological Development

-Between 15 and 30 months, children are expected to have MLUm's (mean length of utterance measured in morphemes) of about 1.75 morphemes.
+Between 12 and 26 months, children are expected to have MLUm's (mean length of utterance measured in morphemes) of about 1.75 morphemes (range 1.0 to 2.0 morphemes).
 Their MLUm’s gradually increase as they acquire more language.

 In Stage I, just after they have built up a 50 to 60 word vocabulary, children acquire the ability to produce the Stage I sentence types, outlined in the table above.
 The column headed 'communicative intent' includes examples of what the child might have said if they were mature enough to talk in full sentences.

 Brown's Stages ("Brown's Morphemes") I to IV